ccnmtl/compiled/content/articles/django-protect-model-instances.md

 The data model for the feature in quesiton consists of ‘Graph’ which has a ‘Category’.
-In this case, my migration had to do two things, prepare the ‘Category’ model, and modify the foreign relationship on Graph’ to set a default value and an “on_delete” option.
+In this case, my migration had to do two things, prepare the ‘Category’ model, and modify the foreign relationship on ‘Graph’ to set a default value and an “on_delete” option.
 Preparing the ‘Category’ model required some cleanup.
 I first deleted all existing instances from the database, and created my default value at `pk` 1,